kyelindholm/mastermind-game/README.md

 3) Once PostgreSQL is installed and your config file is set up, run `npm run create-database` from the root directory.
 As the script's name suggests, this executes the `schema.sql` file within the database directory and will automatically create the database and tables needed to run Mastermind.

-4) To create a production-ready build, navigate to the client directory and run `npm run build`.
-Navigate back to the root directory (with `cd ..`) and run `npm run start`.
-Your client and server will start, andd you should be ready to play Mastermind!
+4) To create a production-ready build run `npm run build` from the root directory.
+Run `npm run start` and your client and server will start - you should be ready to play Mastermind!